News

 Source: Idaho Department of Labor

-• There were an estimated 1,259 unique job postings in the eastern Idaho labor market for October 2024, according to The Conference Board: Help Wanted Online (this is regional online job postings data and not necessarily job openings data.)
-The 1,259 postings are a 3% decrease from 1,294 the prior month and a 12% year-over-year increase from 1,140.
-Registered nurses were the top occupation of unique (deduplicated) job postings in the region for October.
-New to the top occupations by quantity of job postings this month were radiologic technologists and physical therapists.
-Employer hiring demand from a job postings perspective increased 4% for retail salespersons, 26% for hand laborers and material movers and 11% for general and operations managers.
-Job postings decreased for all other carryover occupations from the month prior.
+• There were an estimated 2,995 deduplicated job postings in the eastern Idaho labor market for March 2025, according to The Conference Board: Help Wanted Online.
+(This is regional online job postings data and not necessarily job openings data.)
+The 2,995 postings are a 0.7% decrease from 3,014 the prior month and a 14% increase from 2,584 year-over-year.
+Heavy and tractor-truck drivers replaced registered nurses in the top spot of unique job postings in the region for March.
+New to the top occupations by quantity of job postings this month were project management specialists.
+Employer hiring demand based on quantity of job postings increased 27% for truck drivers and 16% for civil engineers, then decreased 22% for registered nurses and 12% for farmworkers since last month.

 Figure 2.

-Top 10 occupations by unique job postings in eastern Idaho, October 2024Postings
+Top 10 occupations by unique job postings in eastern Idaho, March 2025Postings

 Source: Conference Board data via Lightcast